The best desert camping in Australia

 97%

-8 sites · RVs, Tents4 acres · Beltana, SA
+8 sites · Tents, RVs · Beltana, SA

-Located at the end of a bitumen road in the town of Beltana, the campsites are adjacent to the local hall.
+Located in the town of Beltana, the campsites are adjacent to the local hall.
 There are showers, toilets, a free BBQ in the community park , mobile phone coverage and potable water available We are the closest campground to the new Nilpena Ediacara National Park.
+Please do not go down the 4WD only road to Beltana, proceed to the bitumen Road and follow the signs.
 Beltana is a State Heritage listed town in Adnyamathanha country.
 Beltana is important as it is the home of the Royal Flying Doctor Service, was influential in the establishment of the Overland Telegraph and was important is the states early settlement.
 Beltana has survived in spite of the challenges and has an excellent walking trail detailing this history for visitors.
 There is capacity to have a fire in a communal fire pit, but please bring your own wood.
 Dogs on leashes welcome.
 This campsite offers a safe and comfortable place for campers who are travelling through on their holiday and need somewhere to stop overnight, but two nights is recommended to give you a chance to visit this historic town.
 The town is significant is South Australian history and there is interpretative signage that provides the visitor with an informative trail.
 Whilst with us visit the new Nilpena Ediacara National Park.
 We have the closest camping facilities.

 Pets